JvanKatwijk/qt-dab/README.md

 ![6.2](/qt-dab-6-main-widget.png)

-The full GUI for Qt-DAB 6.30 consists of a habdful of widgets, only a single widget, the *main* widget is always visible.
-Visibility of the other wigets (spectrum widget, technical data widget and configuration-and-control widget is stricly under user control.
+The full GUI for Qt-DAB 6.30 consists of a handful of widgets; a single widget, the *main* widget is always visible and visibility of the other wigets (spectrum widget, technical data widget and configuration-and-control widget) is stricly under user control by settings in the main widget.

 The main widget of Qt-DAB provides all means for selecting a channel, and selecting a service.
-Furthermore, it provides full control over the visibility of the other widgets of the GUI.

 ![6.2](/qt-dab-6-slides.png)

 Most DAB services carry one or more slides, these are made visible on the main widget.
-The technical widget - the visibility of which depends on the settings in the main widget, gives full information about the selected audio service.
+The technical widget - the visibility of which depends on the settings in the main widget - gives full information on the selected audio service, as shown in the picture.
-(Of course the color(s) used in the spectrum display can be set by the user).

-The technical widget displays information about the selected (audio) service, as shown in the picture.

 ![6.1](/technical-widget.png)